 The Blue Cash Preferred® Card from American Express is a cash-back credit card that works for people who want to keep their rewards game on the simple side.
 Not only does this card offer a big signup bonus, but it lets you earn considerable rewards in categories people tend to spend the most in.

-It all starts with a one-time cash bonus of $200 you can earn when you spend $1,000 in purchases within three months.
-You can also earn 6% back at supermarkets on up to $6,000 in spending per year (then 1%), 3% back at U.S. gas stations, and 1% back on all other purchases.
-The catch?
-There’s a $95 annual fee, and it’s not waived the first year.
+It all starts with a one-time cash bonus of $250 you can earn when you spend $1,000 in purchases within three months.
+You can also earn 6% back at supermarkets on up to $6,000 in spending per year (then 1%), 6% back at U.S. gas stations, and 1% back on all other purchases.

 Blue Cash Preferred® Card from American Express: A Smart Cash-Back Credit Card for Nearly Everyone

 According to the United States Department of Agriculture (USDA), the average family of four with children between ages 6 and 11 spends over $1,050 per month on food.
 That’s part of the reason the Blue Cash Preferred® Card from American Express is such a smart card for families.
 Once you sign up, you’ll earn 6% back on up to $6,000 in grocery spending each year (then 1%), which works out to only $500 per month in food spending.
-If you were able to maximize this category throughout the year, you would yield $360 in bonus rewards on groceries alone — considerably more than the annual fee.
+If you were able to maximize this category throughout the year, you would yield $360 in bonus rewards on groceries alone.

 The Blue Cash Preferred® Card from American Express also offers 3% back at U.S. gas stations, which can add up quickly if you have a long commute or a gas-guzzler to fill up every week.
 We also appreciate the signup bonus on this card, including the low minimum spending requirement of just $1,000 to earn it.